yurii-hunter/yurii-hunter/README.md

 <img src="https://github.com/yurii-hunter/yurii-hunter/blob/master/cover.png" alt="banner about 89 Studio">

 I'm software engineer who is passionate about making chat bots.
-I recently started working on new project - [raction](http://t.me/ractionbot) which is telegram bot for adding comments and reaction to your posts.
+I recently started working on new project - [raction bot](http://t.me/ractionbot) which is telegram bot for adding comments and reaction to your posts.
+It is still in progress and I'm trying to figure out all business process of running new product.
+Starting from development and ending with marketing and sales.

 ### Blog posts
 <!-- BLOG-POST-LIST:START -->